Procrastination part 2: There’s No Creativity Without Slack Time

 What was the difference?

-Park number 2 had a fence, giving the students boarders, making them feel safer, and allowing them to explore.
+Park number 2 had a fence, giving the students borders, making them feel safer, and allowing them to explore.

 Your students need you to give their assignments boarders ( constraints).